cybergravey/cybergravey/README.md

   Modular Python-based cybersecurity framework focused on reconnaissance, detection, log analysis, and automation.
 Designed as a long-term, extensible platform and actively developed in a private repository.

+  Several public tools (such as the Python Log + IOC Scanner) are released independently as learning milestones and components that feed into Sarifim.

 - <b>Labs & Learning Tools</b>
   - [Linux (File Permissions)](https://github.com/cybergravey/File-Permissions-in-Linux)